 Every distillery will have at least two condensers, one for each still, and most have more (depending on the number of stills).
 What makes them less obvious is that they come in two very different forms, and are often either slightly separate from the better known parts of the process (sometimes outside the buildings altogether), or overshadowed by the copper glory of the stills.

 Condensers come either as tubes or worms.
-The worm condenser comprises a coil of copper tubing immersed in a large circular tank of water, usually raised above ground level.
+The worm condenser comprises a coil of copper tubing immersed in a large (usually, but not always) circular tank of water, usually raised above ground level.
 A good example of this is at Dalwhinnie Distillery, where the large worms, often mistaken for water tanks, sit outside the front of the distillery.
 The vapours enter at the top and the condensed liquid emerges at the bottom.
 At Cragganmore Distillery the water tanks housing the worms are square in shape and found at the rear of the distillery.
 At Oban Distillery the worm condensers are housed in the roof of the distillery.

 The tube condenser brings the idea up to date, and is more efficient than the worm.
 It operates like a reversal of the processes inside a steam engine.
 The condenser is tubular in form and made of copper.
 It stands on one end and contains a series of copper tubes through which cold water is piped.
 Again, the vapours enter at the top of the condenser, and the liquid flows out of the bottom.
 (Continues below image...)

 At Glenmorangie the tube condensers are placed close to the walls of the still room and attract little attention from the passing groups of visitors inevitably more fixated on the stills themselves.
 At other distilleries the condensers are placed outside: while at Bowmore one of two spirit condensers is inside the still room and the other one in the yard outside.